SeanJM/animate/README.md

       opacity: 0;
     }

 The default state of .menu would be hidden.
-The 'in' state ensures that when the intro animation is complete, it will remain visible.
+The 'start' state ensures that when the intro animation is complete, it will remain visible.

 #### The Outro Animation

 When I want to dismiss the .menu, I would do

-    animate(el).out();
+    animate(el).end();

 It would remove the class 'is-animated_in' and add the 'is-animated_out' for the duration of the transition, which is 0.3s.
 Once the duration runs out, the class 'is-animated_out' will be removed, restoring the element back to the default state of invisible.

 #### The Callback

-    animate(el).out(function (el) {
+    animate(el).end(function (el) {
       // Callback
     });

-    animate(el).in(function (el) {
+    animate(el).start(function (el) {
       // Callback
     });

-Both 'in' and 'out' support a callback function which is executed after the transition is complete.
+Both 'start' and 'end' support a callback function which is executed after the transition is complete.
 The argument supplied is the original element.

+#### Custom

+The custom method will add 'class-name' to the selected element and remove that class once the animation is complete.

+    animate(el).custom('class-name',function (el) {
+      // Callback
+    });

 #### Chaining

-Both 'in' and 'out' return the origin element so they can be chained just like any regular jQuery function call:
+Both 'start' and 'end' return the origin element so they can be chained just like any regular jQuery function call:

-    animate(el).in().addClass('is-active')
+    animate(el).start().addClass('is-active')
     // Or
-    animate(el).out().removeClass('is-active')
+    animate(el).end().removeClass('is-active')

 #### Why